sitamgithub-MSIT/MalDetect/README.md

 - `templates/`: This directory contains the HTML templates for the web application.
 The templates are:

   - `index.html`: This file contains the code for the web application's home page.
-It contains a brief description of the project and an image upload placeholder.
+It includes a brief description of the project and an image upload placeholder.
   - `layout.html`: This file contains the code for the web application layout.
 It is used as a base template for the other templates.
   - `result.html`: This file contains the code for the web application's prediction page, which displays the prediction results.

 - `test/`: This directory contains the pytest tests for the Flask web application.

   - `test_app.py`: This file contains the tests for the Flask web application using the `pytest`.
-It contains tests for the home page and the prediction page.
+It includes tests for the home page and the prediction page.

 - `test_images/`: This directory contains the test images for testing the prediction task.
 - `app.py`: This file contains the code for the Flask web application.
 It contains the routes for the home page and the prediction page.